hse-project/hse-project.github.io/v2/docs/gs/params.md

 files.
 In general, best performance is achieved by storing the journal files on the fastest media class configured for a KVDB.

+If `durability.mclass` is set to `auto`, HSE selects (applies) the value `pmem`, or `staging`, or `capacity`, in that order, depending on the media classes configured for the KVDB.
+The media class value that HSE selects when `auto` is specified may change in future releases.

 See the discussion on HSE
 [durability controls](../dev/concepts.md#durability-controls)
 for additional details.